 Tips for Installing Water Bags

 Water bags are the easiest and most effective way to hold down your winter pool cover.
-Built from heavy-duty vinyl designed to withstand sub-zero temperatures, water bags will give you peace of mind, knowing your pool cover will be secure all winter long.
+Built from heavy-duty vinyl designed to withstand sub-zero temperatures, water bags provide peace of mind.
+Once installed, you know your pool cover will be secure all winter long.
 It's just a matter of knowing which type to get and how to install the water bags correctly.

-Water bags are designed to sit around the edges of your winter cover, keeping it in firmly in place, even in the windiest conditions.
-All of Leslie's Water Bags are made from durable vinyl that has been treated with UV inhibitors, as well as anti-bacterial and anti-fungal additives.
+Water bags are designed to sit around the edges of your winter cover.
+They keep the cover firmly in place, even in the windiest conditions.
+All of Leslie's water bags are made from durable 20-gauge vinyl, which has been treated with UV inhibitors plus antibacterial and antifungal additives.
 Built using non-leak seams and full-size 1.5" Roberts fill valves, they will hold up during long, cold winters.
-Leslie's offers many different types of water bags, including single channel, double channel, corner bags, winter cover blocks, and above ground cover weights.
+Leslie's offers many different sizes and types of water bags, including single channel, double channel, corner bags, winter cover blocks, and above ground cover weights.
 Keep reading to learn about which water bags you should have, how many you need, and how to install your water bags or blocks properly.

 - If your pool cover came equipped with water bag loops around the edge, use single-channel bags.
 If the cover came without loops, use double-channel bags or winter cover blocks so they don't roll away.

-- Never use sharp items such as bricks, cinder blocks, or railroad ties on your pool cover.
-To prevent rips and tears, always use Water Bags or Winter Cover Blocks.
+- Never use sharp or abrasive items, such as bricks, cinder blocks, or railroad ties, to weigh down your pool cover.
+To prevent rips and tears in the cover, always use water bags or winter cover blocks.

 - If you experience problems with small animals or birds poking holes in your water bags, consider switching to more sturdy winter cover blocks.
 Rolling bags into the edge of the cover can also provide an extra layer of protection.

-- All water bags and Winter Cover Blocks can be filled using a standard garden hose.
+- Before installing your water bags and winter cover blocks, they can be filled using a standard garden hose.